Mikiyas-Meles-Assefa/Solar-System-Simulation/README.md

 ## Contributing

-We welcome contributions from the community.
-If you would like to contribute to this project, please follow our [Contributing Guidelines](CONTRIBUTING.md).
+If you would like to contribute to this project, I welcome contributions from the community.

 ## Updates and Maintenance